eroskopf/LanguageLearningQuiz/README.md

 # LanguageLearningQuiz
 An app created in Android Studio that administers a language learning quiz and keeps a high scoreboard.
+I completed this as a final project for a class I was taking with a partner.

 Implements:
 - Firebase persistent memory